 In June 2008, the Company adopted the Share Option Scheme (the "June 2008 Scheme") that provides for the granting of options to employees, directors and consultants to attract and retain the best available personnel and promote the success of the Group's business, which terminated automatically in June 2018.
 In June 2018, the Company adopted another Share Option Scheme (the "June 2018 Scheme"), whose main clauses are the same with the June 2008 Scheme.
 The schemes permit the grant of options to its eligible recipients for up to 10% of the ordinary shares in issue (the "Limit") on the effective dates of the schemes.
-The total number of ordinary shares option schemes of the Company shall not exceed 30% of the ordinary shares in issue from time to time.
-The Company may seek approval from its shareholders to refresh the Limit provided that the Limit as refreshed shall not exceed 10% of the ordinary shares of the Company in issue as at the date of approval, and options previously granted will not be counted for the purpose of calculating the Limit.
+The total number of ordinary shares which may be issued upon exercise of all outstanding options granted and yet to be exercised under the schemes and any other share option schemes of the Company shall not exceed 30% of the ordinary shares in issue from time to time.
+The Company may seek approval from its shareholders to refresh the Limit provided that the Limit as refreshed shall not exceed 10% of the ordinary shares of the Company in issue as at the date of approval, and options previously granted will not be counted for the purpose of calculating the Limit as refreshed.
+Any outstanding option lapse in accordance with the terms of the schemes will not be counted for the purpose of calculating the Limit.
 Option awards are granted with an exercise price determined by the board of directors.
 Those option awards vest over a period of four years and expire in ten years.